vmware-tanzu/velero/docs/build-from-scratch.md

 ##### Example

-Here is how to setup using an existing cluster in AWS: At the root of the Ark repo, edit `examples/aws/00-ark-config.yaml` to point to your AWS S3 bucket and region.
+Here is how to setup using an existing cluster in AWS: At the root of the Ark repo:

+- Edit `examples/aws/05-ark-backupstoragelocation.yaml` to point to your AWS S3 bucket and region.
 Note: you can run `aws s3api list-buckets` to get the name of all your buckets.

+- (Optional) Edit `examples/aws/06-ark-volumesnapshotlocation.yaml` to point to your AWS region.

 Then run the commands below.